necronDOW/BoidWars/Procedures.md

 1. Firstly check the [issues list](https://github.com/necronDOW/BoidWars/issues) to see if the issue already exists.
 If the issue exists, proceed to step 2, otherwise see "Adding an issue" before proceeding to step 2.
 2. Check that the issue does not already have any *assignees*.
 If the issue has assignees, contact the individual or find another issue, otherwise proceed to step 3.
 3. Add yourself as an *assignee* and make note of the issue number (denoted as #[number]).
-4. Branch from the master using the "Branching" instructions, ensure to reference the issue number and name as the branch name (e.g. "#45 add something").
+4. Branch from the master using the "Branching" instructions, ensure to reference the issue number and name as the branch name (e.g. "#45-add-something").
 5. Ensure that you are working within the new branch and proceed to make the changes you need to complete the issue.
 6. Create a new scene named after the issue, seperating spaces using '-' characters, NEVER WORK IN THE MAIN SCENE.
 7. If your fixed the issue, add and commit your changes using the following notation when naming your commit: "resolved #[issue number] [issue name]", e.g. "resolved #45 add something").
+8. Push your changes using *"git push --set-upstream branch-name"* (e.g. "git push --set-upstream #45-add-something").
-8. Merge your branch using the instructions under "Merging".
+9. Merge your branch using the instructions under "Merging".

 ## Tips